 How Much Damage and Liability Will Renters Insurance Cover?

 Renters insurance offers options when it comes to how much coverage for loss/damage of personal belongings.

 An excellent place to start is usually with about $10,000 worth of coverage and either increasing or decreasing from there.

 Just be aware that some companies may require a minimum personal property coverage limit.

-It is also important to note that most renters policies have special limits of liability for certain types of personal property.
+It is also important to note that most renters policies have special limits for certain types of personal property.

-These special limits mean that the insurance company limits how much they will pay for certain items.
+These special limits mean that the insurance company limits how much they will pay for particular items.

 For example, theft of jewelry and watches is typically limited to $1,500.
 So if you own a piece of jewelry worth more than that and it gets stolen, the most you would get would be $1,500.

-Luckily, there is an option to schedule some of your personal property.
+Luckily, most companies allow you to schedule some of your personal property.
 Scheduling means that you list these items separately on your policy and insure them for their actual value.

 The benefit to scheduling certain items is that you are also insuring them on an “all-risk basis,” which means that you are covered for anything that could happen to them, as long as it is not explicitly excluded.